tachiyomiorg/website/src/help/faq/README.md

 ::: videolink
 [<MaterialIcon icon="videocam"/> Click for Android 8.0 and newer video guide](/assets/faq_unknown-sources-a10.webm)
 :::
-When installing your first extension and are prompted that your phone *isn't allowed* to install unknown apps from that source, simply follow the prompt to allow it.
+When installing your first extension and are prompted that your device *isn't allowed* to install unknown apps from that source, simply follow the prompt to allow it.

-In *newer* versions of **Android** you need to enable **Install unknown apps** by a per-app basis.
+In *newer* versions of **Android**, you need to enable **Install unknown apps** on a per-app basis.
 ::::
 :::: el-tab-pane label="Android 7.1 and lower"
 ::: videolink
 [<MaterialIcon icon="videocam"/> Click for Android 7.1 and older video guide](/assets/faq_unknown-sources-a7.webm)
 :::
-When installing your first extension and are prompted that your phone *isn't allowed* to install unknown apps from that source, simply follow the prompt to allow it.
+When installing your first extension and are prompted that your device *isn't allowed* to install unknown apps from that source, simply follow the prompt to allow it.

-In *older* versions of **Android** you only need to enable **Unknown sources** globally.
+In *older* versions of **Android**, you only need to enable **Unknown sources** globally.
 ::::
 :::::